Christina Hills With Publisher Reid Tracy and Christian Mickelsen

 While at the live event, we had lunch with Reid Tracy, President and CEO of Hay House Publishing.
 Reid and I had a fantastic discussion about authors and their websites.

-Advantages of an Author Website
+Three Big Advantages to an Author Website

 Setting up Your Author Website